Skip to content

 Training Frequency: How Often Is Enough?

 HIPAA does not set a numeric training interval.
-There is no regulatory provision that says "annual training required."
-The Privacy Rule mandates training upon hire and whenever material policy changes occur.
+There is no regulatory provision that mandates annual training.
+The Privacy Rule requires training upon hire and whenever material policy changes occur.
 The Security Rule requires an ongoing security awareness and training program — which HHS guidance interprets as regular, periodic reinforcement rather than a single yearly event.

 In OCR investigations, organizations relying solely on once-per-year training face greater scrutiny — particularly when breaches involve behaviors like phishing susceptibility that periodic reinforcement directly addresses.
-HHS Security Rule guidance explicitly notes that training content should evolve as threats evolve.
+HHS Security Rule guidance explicitly states that training content should evolve as threats evolve.
+The emergence of AI-generated phishing lures and business email compromise (BEC) attacks targeting healthcare billing departments are examples of threat categories that require training updates well before the next annual cycle.

-A training cadence that satisfies OCR expectations for most covered entities:
+A training cadence that satisfies OCR expectations for most covered entities looks like this:

 • Upon hire: Privacy Rule training within 30 to 60 days; Security Rule orientation before ePHI system access is granted